tidyverse/tidy-dev-day/setup.md

 * Each issue becomes a label (how?)

 * Each label is stuck on a post-it: yellow = doc, red = bug, green = feature.

+* Make some large labels to group related issues (e.g. ggplot2, r-lib) on the wall.